AltropInc/alt/doc/script/class.md

     emit_direction: (x,y,z:float);
 }
 ```
-The object behaviour tells how the object can act in response to a set of inputs in terms of a set of member funcions.
-A member funcions is a function class nested in its enclosing class.
+The object behavior tells how the object can act in response to a set of inputs in terms of a set of member functions.
+A member functions is a function class nested in its enclosing class.
 The class `ParticleSystem`, for example, has a function class `emit` (member function) to tell how a set of particles can be generated:
 ```altscript
 class ParticleSystem
 {